faishalkc/DMMGameLaunch/README.md

 # 🎮 DMM Game Launch

-This lightweight launcher lets you run DMM games directly from **Steam** The program simply pass a DMM game ID to the launcher, and it opens the game via `dmmgameplayer://` protocol using the official **DMM Game Player**.
+This lightweight program lets you run DMM games directly from **Steam** by simply pass a DMM game ID to the launcher and it opens the game via `dmmgameplayer://` protocol using the official **DMM Game Player**.

 ---